daviddao/awesome-data-valuation/README.md

 <details>
   <summary>Summary</summary>
-Miller et al. (2020) argue that strategic classication involves causal modelling and designing incentives for improvement requires solving a non-trivial causal inference problem.
+Miller et al. (2020) argue that strategic classification involves causal modelling and designing incentives for improvement requires solving a non-trivial causal inference problem.
 The authors provide a distinction between gaming and improvement as well as provide a causal framework for strategic adaptation.
 </details>

 <details>